Tail code

+Tail code "ET", for "Eglin Test", as seen on the tails of F-15EX and F-15E under the 96th Test Wing stationing in Eglin AFB.

 Tail codes are markings usually on the vertical stabilizer of U.S. military aircraft that help identify the aircraft's unit and/or base assignment.
 This is not the same as the serial number, bureau number, or aircraft registration which provide unique aircraft identification.

 U.S. Air Force

 Since 1993, the U.S. Air Force (USAF), Air Force Reserve, and Air National Guard (ANG), except Air Mobility Command (AMC) aircraft, utilize this format in all tail codes: two large letters, followed by two digits printed in a smaller text size, followed by three more digits printed in a larger text size.

 The first two letters identify the home base, or in some organizations, a historic legacy, such as "FF" ("First Fighter") for the 1st Fighter Wing (Note: The FF code is also used by the co-located 192d Fighter Wing, a Virginia Air National Guard fighter unit co-located at Langley.) or "WP" ("Wolf Pack") for the 8th Fighter Wing.
 ANG units usually use the two-letter state/territorial USPS mailing abbreviation as a tail code, though there are exceptions, such as the 110th Airlift Wing using "BC" ("Battle Creek") instead of the "MI" used for other Michigan Air National Guard units.
 The small digits indicate the fiscal year (FY) the aircraft was ordered.
 The large digits are the last three digits of the aircraft's serial number.

 USAF fleet of C-130J with different tail-coding design, from the "RS" code indicating that the aircraft is stationed at Ramstein, to fin flashes indicating that the planes belong to Kentucky ANG.

 All aircraft assigned to a unit, or in the case of ANG units, the entire state, use a common code.
 Typically, units of different commands co-located at the same base use different codes.
 For example, the 509th Bomb Wing at Whiteman AFB uses "WM" while the 442nd Fighter Wing of the Air Force Reserve at the same base uses "KC."

-The fin flash and stylized designation on this AMC C-17A's tail indicates that the airplane is stationed at Travis AFB in California.
+The fin flash and stylized designation on this AMC C-17A's tail indicate that the airplane is stationed at Charleston, South Carolina.